Entropic Out-of-Distribution Detection: Experiments

-In our experiments, we trained from scratch 100 layers DenseNets \cite{Huang2017DenselyNetworks} and 34 layers ResNets \cite{He_2016} on CIFAR10 \cite{Krizhevsky2009LearningImages}, CIFAR100 \cite{Krizhevsky2009LearningImages} and SVHN \cite{Netzer2011ReadingLearning} datasets using SoftMax and IsoMax losses using the same protocol presented in \cite{lee2018simple} (300 epochs, initial learning rate of 0.1 with learning rate decay rate equals ten in the epochs 150, 200, and 250, and a weight decay of 0.0001).
+For both the SoftMax loss and IsoMax loss, we used SGD with the Nesterov moment equal to 0.9, 300 epochs with a batch size of 64, and an initial learning rate of 0.1, with a learning rate decay rate equal to ten applied in epochs 150, 200, and 250.
+We used a dropout of zero.
+The weight decay was 0.0001.